ralfebert/AsyncView/README.md

 # AsyncView

-AsyncView is a SwiftUI View for handling in-progress and error states when loading data asynchronously using async/await:
+AsyncView is a SwiftUI View for handling in-progress and error states when loading data asynchronously using async/await.
+It's like [AsyncImage](https://developer.apple.com/documentation/swiftui/asyncimage) but for data.

 ![Countries example](https://cdn.ralfebert.de/asyncview_states-3aba8003.png)